D0men1c0/ISSR_Darkweb/README.md

     from google.colab import drive
     drive.mount('/content/drive')
     ```
-3. To make the modules work, depending on the `.ipynb` file being opened, insert this line of code:
+3. Change directory to the location of the current `.ipynb` file:
     ```python
+    !cd /content/drive/MyDrive/path_to_current_ipynb_file/
+    ```
+4. Insert the directory containing utility modules into the system path.
+Replace `/content/drive/MyDrive/path_util_directory/` with the actual path to your utilities directory:
+    ```python
     import sys
-    sys.path.insert(0, '/content/drive/MyDrive/path_to_current_ipynb_file/')
+    sys.path.insert(0, '/content/drive/MyDrive/path_util_directory/')
     ```
     This way, you can import the `.py` modules present in the `Utils` directory.
 4. Install the necessary libraries.
 For example: